Complete Guide

 Pros & Cons:

-Pros: Turns one image into many cards, Strong visual memory hook, Image Occlusion Enhanced automates the masking
+Pros: Turns one image into many cards, Strong visual memory hook, Built into current Anki, no add-on

 Scheduling and Review Strategies